2017–2019 Mission Grant: Lutheran World Relief Quilt and Kit Shipping Fund, $80,000

 In 2016, Sabina Carranza received a quilt through LWR’s projects in Peru.
 Sabina lives high in the Andes mountains, where temperatures can drop to below freezing.
 She is a weaver, and receiving an LWR quilt from a fellow fabric artist meant so much to her.
 On average, a blanket takes her up to three weeks to weave, leaving her little to no time to make anything for herself.
 At the time she received her quilt, it was terribly cold, and she needed five covers to keep warm at night.
 She particularly loved the leaf pattern in some of the squares on her new quilt, and hoped to find a way to work that design into one of her blankets!
 You can see more about Sabina and some of her neighbors in our Quilt and Kit Pipeline video at lwr.org/videos/quilt-kit-pipeline.

 In every instance, the quilts and kits you help make and ship around the world are a tangible expression of God’s grace and love.
 Together, each stitch in a quilt, each dollar in a Mite Box is part of God’s kingdom bursting forth in the world every day.
 Thank you to the LWML for your faithful work, your labors of love, your hopeful endurance that make this ministry vibrant.
 We truly thank God for all of you!

 Download or print the story.

-This story was originally featured in the Spring 2018 Lutheran Woman's Quarterly.
+This story was originally featured in the Winter 2018 Lutheran Woman's Quarterly.
 Order your subscription here.